mciocchi/atomic_d6/README.md

 In some settings, the GM can allow players to choose their Species.
 For game balance, players must work with the GM to make sure that their chosen Species has at least one significant Malus for each Bonus that it receives.

-### Fighting Style

-It is recommended that each character should choose at least one specific combat related Aspect, and not more than two, which describes how they fight.

 ### Jack of all trades, master of none

 The GM is expected to make sure that Aspects are specific enough that they do not apply too many different Feats.
 The GM has the right to knock Aspects like this down to a Half Concept Bonus if they're too broad.